effektif/user-docs/docs/include_action-types/google.rst

-The Google Drive `Print File` action uses `Google Cloud Print <http://www.google.com/cloudprint/learn/>`_ to print a file that has been uploaded to a case.
+The Google Drive `Print File` action uses `Google Cloud Print <http://www.google.com/cloudprint/learn/>`_ to print a file that a case participant has uploaded to a case.

 Configuration
 ^^^^^^^^^^^^^